zkonstas/Secure-File-System/README.md

 you have two options:

-1) For creating users/groups supplied with the default userfile run: make exec
+1)For creating users/groups supplied with the default userfile run:
+	make exec

-2) For creating users/groups supplied with a custom userfile run: make exec userfile="custom_userfile.txt"
+2)For creating users/groups supplied with a custom userfile run:
+	make exec userfile="custom_userfile.txt"

 The custom userfile must be composed of 1 or more lines of the following syntax: